SylvainJ66/SylvainJ66/README.md

 - 👋 Hi, I’m @SylvainJ66
-- 👀 I’m interested in .application development
+- 👀 I’m interested in .application development C#, Ruby
-- 🌱 I’m currently learning c#, TDD
+- 🌱 I’m currently learning TDD
 - 💞️ I’m looking to collaborate on all projects I can do something and learn.

 <!---